 A Protective Property Trust can help you protect your share of the home and ensure that it is passed on to the people you care about.

 A major concern for many people is that their home may be used to fund care costs in later life.
 This may happen if you have just made a simple mirror Will.

-Most people own their property jointly as Beneficial Joint Tenants, meaning that typically the house passes to their spouse on first death and to their children or beneficiaries on second death.
+Most people own their property jointly as Beneficial Joint Tenants, meaning that the house will typically be passed on to their spouse after the first death, and to their children or chosen beneficiaries after the second death.

 Considering that over 60% of British seniors do not have a written Will, most of the remaining 40% have a mirror Will, which is not enough to protect their homes if one spouse passes away and the other goes into care or re-marries.